Compositories and Gleaves: Gleaves

 \subsection{Gleaves on a lattice}

 When introducing sheaves, one usually starts by defining sheaves on topological spaces before moving on to the general definition of sheaves on sites.
 In a similar manner, we start with the definition of gleaves on the lattice of opens of a topological space, or, more generally, on any distributive lattice.
-Since any distributive lattice can be embedded into a Boolean algebra~\cite{boolean}, we may consider, without loss of generality, a lattice of subsets $L\subseteq 2^X$ of some set $X$.
+Since any distributive lattice can be represented as a lattice of sets~\cite{stone}, we may consider, without loss of generality, a lattice of subsets $L\subseteq 2^X$ of some set $X$.
 With this in mind, we denote the lattice ordering by $\subseteq$ and the lattice operations by $\cap$ and $\cup$.